-The incidence of different types of structure and pay arrangements as established by the 2008 e-reward survey is shown in Figure 49.8.
+Figure 46.8 shows the incidence of different types of structure as established by the e-reward survey (2004c).
 Broad-graded structures are now the most popular.
 They are replacing narrow-graded structures rather than broad-banding, which is relatively little used.
 There are a fair number of job family structures but few career family structures.